 - Give your snippet a name.
+This is how the name will appear in the Snippet Library and in snippet look-ups.
 The Merge Code Name will auto-generate from the Snippet Name, but you can edit it if you'd like to.

 - If your snippet is used to display text (as our copyright is), type and format the text you want to display directly in the WYSIWYG.

 - For code-based snippets, click the dropdown next to Snippet Content to select the Code Editor, and add your code there.

 - Once you've finished formatting your snippet, click the Create button.

 Your snippet will now display in the Snippet Library, as well as in the look-up field when someone tries to Insert Snippet into an article.